 Is coconut oil good for eczema?
 Coconut oil soothes and calms eczema’s itchy, cracked skin.
-Coconut oil has lots of lauric acid, a fatty acid that’s good for skin (x).
-However, some people are allergic to coconut oil, so care should be taken if eczema gets worse after applying coconut oil to irritated skin (x) (x).
-Coconut oil’s skin allergy symptoms include:
+Coconut oil has lots of lauric acid, which is good for your skin. (x) However, some people are allergic to coconut oil, so you should take care of eczema if it gets worse after applying coconut oil to irritated skin. (x) (x) Coconut oil’s skin allergy symptoms include:

 - Anaphylaxis, a life-threatening emergency involving wheezing and trouble breathing (x)